LostMeatBun/Alignment-Tutorials/README.md

 # Alignment-Tutorials
-This tutorial will teach experimentalists how to align optical devices
+This tutorial will teach experimentalists how to align optical devices.